aagraston/aagraston/README.md

 Hey, welcome to my GitHub!

-I'm @aagraston, a web developer.
+I'm @aagraston, a web developer & data programmer.

-Here is where I work on all sorts of web development project, feel free to have a poke around!
+Here is where I work on all sorts of web development & data programming project, feel free to have a poke around!

 <!---
 aagraston/aagraston is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.